taxe10/app_service/README.md

 pip install -r requirements.txt
 ```

-Once the installation is complete, start the app service by executing the followin:
+Once the installation is complete, start the app service by executing the following:
 ```
 python3 app_service.py
 ```